 Scientists have studied ecological changes in the upper Madison watershed since 1993, focussing on the effects of wolf restoration to this landscape.
 Unfortunately, by this time shrubby deciduous species had almost totally disappeared, so these studies could not describe shrub or tree browsing effects.
 Wolves colonized the Madison valley in 1998, and estimated winter elk numbers declined from 663 in 1997-98 to 183 in 2006-07.
 Most interesting was how the remaining elk may avoid wolves by concentrating near humans.
 The elk group along the busy road that leads through the Seven Mile area, thus maintaining high herbivory impacts even as the overall elk population declined.
 5

 Bison are now causing some of the most significant ongoing impacts to Yellowstone’s riparian ecosystems.
 The national park’s natural regulation policy allows the bison population to increase with minimal human influence until the winter season when snow covers the grass, and this forces the large beasts to move out of the park.
 Near the boundary, migrating animals may be culled by state and federal officials.
 Unlike their effects on elk numbers, wolves have not substantially limited bison population growth.
 Historically, human hunting likely limited bison to very low numbers in Yellowstone’s mountain valleys.
 Especially in winter, people could easily track and kill bison in narrow valleys with deep snow 6.
 Today, under Yellowstone’s natural regulation policy, hundreds of bison aggregate near on valley bottoms by roadways.
-They are habituated to humans, and intensely graze locations such as the Seven Mile area, once a diverse shrubland, but now a meadow.
+They are habituated to humans, and intensely graze locations such as the Seven Mile area, once an ecologically-diverse shrubland, but now a weedy grassland.
 7

 In the past, terrain such as the upper Madison Canyon would have been avoided by bison, especially when human hunters were present.
 Likely the closest herds of bison occurred to the east at Red Rocks and Henry’s Lake (click for this bison story), and these were likely the “tips of the fingers” of bison herds that had dispersed from the Great Plains.8 Widely travelled fur trader David Thompson described bison behavior in the mountains after passing through Howse Pass in 1808: